Battle of Pydna: Battle

 But as the phalanx pushed forward, the ground became more uneven as it moved into the foothills, and the line lost its cohesion, being forced over the rough terrain.
 Paullus now ordered the legions into the gaps, attacking the phalangites on their exposed flanks.
 At close quarters the longer Roman sword and heavier shield easily prevailed over the Macedonian Kopis and lighter shields of the Macedonians.
 They were soon joined by the Roman right, which had succeeded in routing the Macedonian left.

 Seeing the tide of battle turn, Perseus fled with the cavalry on the Macedonian right.
 According to Plutarch, Perseus' cavalry had yet to engage, and both the king and his cavalry were accused of cowardice by the surviving infantry.
 Poseidonius claimed that the king was injured by enemy missiles and was brought to the city of Pydna at the start of the battle.
 However, the 3,000 strong guard fought to the death, nearly 11,000 Macedonians were captured, and Livy reported that his various sources claimed up to 20,000 Macedonian dead.
 The battle lasted about an hour, but the bloody pursuit lasted until nightfall.
 Other reports state that due to confusion or tactical error from the king, a corps of 10,000 Macedonians were cut off and did not participate in the engagement.

 There were several heroes among the Romans.
 Paullus's son Scipio Aemilianus was thought to be lost for a while, but he and some friends had been pursuing the retreating Macedonians.
 The son of Cato the Elder, Marcus Porcius Cato Licinianus distinguished himself in the battle by his personal prowess in a combat in which he first lost and finally recovered his sword.

 The battle is often considered to be a victory of the Roman legion's flexibility over the phalanx's inflexibility.
-Nevertheless, modern conclusions are that the loss was actually due to a failure of command on the part of Perseus, as well as the peculiar stance of the Companion cavalry, who did not engage the enemy.
 From the case of the 3,000 Agema peltasts, who maintained cohesion far longer than the regular phalanx, it may be concluded that the training levels of the troops involved played an important role in determining both the frontal strength of the pike phalanx and the success of infantry trying to break through the pike wall.